Accountable Health Communities Model

 Accountable Health Communities Map

-As of July, 2021, there were 28 organizations (list - XLS) participating in the Accountable Health Communities Model.
+As of April, 2022, there were 28 organizations (list - XLS (XLS)) participating in the Accountable Health Communities Model.
 To view an interactive map of this Model, visit the Where Innovation is Happening page, and select this model from the drop-down menu on the left side of the page.

 Background